othercriteria/vibectl/PLANNED_CHANGES.md

 # Planned Changes for feature/vibectl-check

-## 1. Subcommand Definition: `vibectl check <predicate>`
+## 1. Subcommand Definition: `vibectl check <predicate>` - Implemented

 - **Objective**: Evaluate a given predicate about the Kubernetes cluster state and return an exit code indicating truthiness (0 for true, non-zero for false or error).
-- **Autonomous Loop**: Similar to `vibectl auto`, it will autonomously execute a plan (sequence of kubectl commands) to determine the predicate's truthiness.
+- **Autonomous Loop**: Similar to `vibectl auto`, it will autonomously execute a plan (sequence of kubectl commands) to determine the predicate's truthiness. - Implemented
 - **Read-Only Operations**:
-    - Strictly limited to "read-only" kubectl verbs (e.g., `get`, `describe`, `logs`, `events`).
+    - Strictly limited to "read-only" kubectl verbs (e.g., `get`, `describe`, `logs`, `events`). - Implemented
-    - Prompting for the LLM planner will emphasize this read-only intent and caution against side-effects, even with safe verbs (e.g., in complex CRD/operator scenarios).
+    - Prompting for the LLM planner will emphasize this read-only intent and caution against side-effects, even with safe verbs (e.g., in complex CRD/operator scenarios). - Implemented
-- **Exit Code Semantics**:
+- **Exit Code Semantics**: - Implemented
     - `0`: Predicate is confirmed to be true.
     - `1` (or other non-zero): Predicate is confirmed to be false.
     - Other non-zero codes (e.g., 2, 3) for:
         - Predicate is poorly posed or ambiguous.
         - Insufficient information or capability to confirm/deny the predicate (fail-safe).
 - **Temporal Aspect**:
-    - Predicates are evaluated for the present state by default.
+    - Predicates are evaluated for the present state by default. - Implemented
-    - Predicates with explicit temporal conditions (e.g., "on 2028-01-01, ...") will involve `WAIT` actions.
+    - Predicates with explicit temporal conditions (e.g., "on 2028-01-01, ...") will involve `WAIT` actions. - Implemented (as part of general WAIT action capability)
-- **Fail-Safe Behavior**: Favor non-0 exit codes when unsure.
+- **Fail-Safe Behavior**: Favor non-0 exit codes when unsure. - Implemented

-## 2. LLM Planner Enhancements
+## 2. LLM Planner Enhancements - Implemented

-- **New Action Type**: Introduce a `DONE` action in the planner's schema.
+- **New Action Type**: Introduce a `DONE` action in the planner's schema. - Implemented
     - `DONE` action will signify the end of the evaluation for `vibectl check`.
     - It will include an optional `exit_code` field (integer) to specify the intended exit code for `vibectl`.
 If not provided, a default non-zero might be assumed or determined by the planner's final assessment.
-- **Schema Refactoring for LLM Responses**:
+- **Schema Refactoring for LLM Responses**: - Implemented
     - Evaluate current `LLMCommandResponse` (likely in `vibes.schema.llm_command_response`).
     - Consider renaming `LLMCommandResponse` to something more specific like `LLMVibePlanResponse` or `LLMAutoCommandResponse`.
+(Renamed to `LLMPlannerResponse`)
     - Create a base schema for LLM plan responses.
+(Base `LLMAction` created)
     - The existing planner response (for `vibectl auto` and `vibectl diff`) would extend this base schema, possibly adding the `FEEDBACK` action type.
+(FeedbackAction created)
     - The new planner response for `vibectl check` would extend the base schema by adding the `DONE` action type.
+(DoneAction created)
     - This modularity should allow different subcommands to use tailored LLM planner schemas while sharing common elements (e.g., `THOUGHT`, `COMMAND`, `WAIT`).

-## 3. Core Logic for `vibectl check`
+## 3. Core Logic for `vibectl check` - Implemented

-- **Predicate Parsing/Understanding**: The LLM will be responsible for interpreting the natural language `<predicate>`.
+- **Predicate Parsing/Understanding**: The LLM will be responsible for interpreting the natural language `<predicate>`. - Implemented
 - **Planner Integration**:
-    - A new planner instance or configuration will be used for `vibectl check`.
+    - A new planner instance or configuration will be used for `vibectl check`. - Implemented
-    - It will use the enhanced schema with the `DONE` action.
+    - It will use the enhanced schema with the `DONE` action. - Implemented
-    - The system prompt for this planner will be tailored to the "check" task, emphasizing read-only actions and the goal of determining predicate truthiness.
+    - The system prompt for this planner will be tailored to the "check" task, emphasizing read-only actions and the goal of determining predicate truthiness. - Implemented
 - **Execution Loop**:
-    - Similar to `vibectl auto`, it will parse LLM responses, execute commands, and feed back results.
+    - Similar to `vibectl auto`, it will parse LLM responses, execute commands, and feed back results. - Implemented
-    - The loop terminates when a `DONE` action is received from the LLM.
+    - The loop terminates when a `DONE` action is received from the LLM. - Implemented
-    - The `vibectl` process will then exit with the `exit_code` specified in the `DONE` action (or a default if not specified/error).
+    - The `vibectl` process will then exit with the `exit_code` specified in the `DONE` action (or a default if not specified/error). - Implemented
-- **Error Handling**: Robust error handling for LLM communication, command execution, and predicate evaluation.
+- **Error Handling**: Robust error handling for LLM communication, command execution, and predicate evaluation. - Implemented

-## 4. CLI Implementation (Click)
+## 4. CLI Implementation (Click) - Implemented

 - Add a new `click` command for `check`.
 - Define arguments and options (e.g., `<predicate>`, potentially flags for verbosity, LLM model selection if applicable).

-## 5. Prompt Engineering
+## 5. Prompt Engineering - Implemented

 - Carefully craft the system prompt for the `vibectl check` planner:
     - Emphasize the goal: determine if `<predicate>` is true.